+Learn to how to introduce yourself in Japanese and you can handle most simple Japanese conversations.
 So, here’s what you’ll need for a self Japanese self introduction.

 I’ll give you two ways.
 The first one is a simple and easy one that most people use.
 It includes “my name is…” and “nice to meet you.”
 The second one is more lengthy where you can talk about yourself in more detail.